Airplane pollution

-What are non-CO2 effects of aviation?
+What are aviation’s non-CO2 climate impacts?

-2, aircraft engines emit other gases – nitrous oxides (NOx), sulfur dioxide (SO2) and water (H2O) – and particulate matter (soot).
+On top of CO2, aircraft engines emit other gases – nitrous oxides (NOx), sulfur dioxide (SO2) and water (H2O) – and particulate matter (soot).
 When emitted at high altitudes, these emissions affect atmospheric physical and chemical properties.
 This results in an increase in greenhouse gases, and the potential formation of persistent contrail cirrus.
 These high, linear clouds trap the Earth’s heat.

 The consequence is a net warming effect, which may be up to three times worse than the warming caused by aviation’s CO2 emissions.